Know Thyself – The Beginning of Wisdom NOSCE TE IPSUM

-In the West, we also have traditions to restore balance and become more self-aware.
-“Know thyself” is the first of three Delphic maxims that were inscribed in the forecourt of the Temple of Apollo at Delphi (according to the Greek writer Pausanias (100-180 AD) who wrote what is probably one of the first travelogue’s.)
+In the West, we also have traditions for restoring balance and becoming more self-aware.
+“Know thyself” is the first of three Delphic maxims that were inscribed in the forecourt of the Temple of Apollo at Delphi (according to the Greek writer Pausanias (100-180 AD) who wrote what is probably one of the first travelogues.)
 Following it were two other bits of advice for our modern age: “nothing to excess” and “certainty brings insanity.”i There are a lot of people in today’s news who need to reflect on that last one.

 Like the wisdom of the West, Ayurvedic medicine has ancient roots, but lately, science has come around to discovering many of the ancient claims were true.
 Being rooted and living with the rhythms of life, living in balance with nothing to excess, and spending time in self-reflection does, indeed, bring health and healing all of its own.
 (For more see: http://ofnaturesgod.com/life-truths-ayurvedic-wisdom )